akaliutau/livability-score/README.md

 ## Sensors

-We aim to collect data from the thermometer/hygrometer sensor which potentially could have the generic schema with or without timestamps, other technical fields, etc. We are building our system on the basis of two primary principles:
+We aim to collect data from the thermometer/hygrometer sensor which potentially could have the generic schema with or without timestamps, other technical fields, etc. We are building our system on the basis of the following guidelines:

 * loosely coupled architecture
 * embracing FinOps from day one